Race Hauler

 Lockhart Phillips also sells some pop-chocks

-that are easy to remove but I didn't want to deal with storing 'em when they weren't in use.
+that are easy to remove but I didn't want to deal with storing 'em when they were not in use.

 |